 I understand why this feels hard

 My name is Karly Randolph Pitman, the creator of When Food is Your Mother, and I understand why this feels hard.
-This topic is close to my heart as I had decades of overeating, eating disorders, and body shame.
+This topic is close to my heart as I felt overwhelmed by decades of overeating, eating disorders, and shame.

 I'd ping pong between depression, overeating, and self harshness, hating myself for the ways I soothed myself in food, and shaming myself for the ways I felt overwhelmed.
-And yet, in the moment, when I was overwhelmed, food was a godsend!
+And yet, in the moment, food was a godsend!
 (More about me here.)

 I wanted to understand the needs that drove me to food so I could be gentle with myself and find other ways of caring for myself.
-This yearning led me on a path of discovery that became When Food is Your Mother.
+This yearning led me on a path of understanding and wondering that became When Food is Your Mother.

-What helped - and what you'll learn in When Food is Your Mother - is gentleness: turning tenderly towards your vulnerabilities rather than pushing them away, shaming, or fighting them.
+What helped - and what you'll practice in When Food is Your Mother - is gentleness: turning tenderly towards your vulnerabilities rather than pushing them away, shaming, or fighting them.

 How attachment science can help

 you make sense of food